The Iran Story.

 In order to hide their true nature, these politicians cycle through a constant stream of fake threats and phony stories but nothing can hide the fact that these infantile Western Supremacists and their Zionist controlled media supporters are in fealty to the Israel lobby and this dominates their every pronouncement on any Middle East issue.
 They have zero credibility, the incoming head of the House Senate Intelligence Committee has taken warm photos in recent years with two separate IS leaders!
 Senator John McCain had a meeting with the “Caliph” Abu Bakr al Baghdadi in Syria and is also depicted warmly with the man who now leads the IS in Libya Abdel Hakim Belhaj, both photos are from within the past three years.
 This is not some unhappy distant event, these are the allies of the Head of the Senate Intelligence Committee!

 The same terror groups that are also supported by his Israeli masters.
 Individuals such as Senator McCain and their antics defy credulity.
 The idea that they have any credibility in any discussion on any Foreign policy matter is simply ludicrous and insulting.

 McCain’s position and role in the political power structure of the US is simply another sad sign that the US Empire is in it’s end times phase, the crash is going to be painful and Iran has absolutely nothing to do with it.
-The Government of Iran do not and have never posed the slightest threat to the people of the United States or any Westerner inside the West..
+The Government of Iran does not and have never posed the slightest threat to the people of the United States or any Westerner inside the West.